ADHD in Preschool Kids

-For preschoolers and toddlers diagnosed with ADHD, behavioral therapy is the first line of treatment.
+For preschoolers diagnosed with ADHD, behavioral therapy is the first treatment.

-This type of treatment involves behavior modification by parents and teachers.
-Techniques include praising and rewarding good behavior, ignoring negative behavior, and using time-outs.
-Structure and routine are also important for young kids with ADHD.
+This type of treatment involves changes in behavior by parents and teachers.
+Techniques include praising and rewarding good behavior, ignoring bad behavior, and using time-outs.
+Structure and routine are important for young kids with ADHD.

 The Medication Question

-The FDA has not approved the use of some ADHD medicines in children younger than 6.
-But many doctors prescribe these drugs off-label for preschoolers with ADHD.
+Not all ADHD medicines are FDA approved for children younger than 6.
+But many doctors prescribe these drugs for preschoolers with ADHD.

-Although there can be side effects in some children, the AAP feels that the benefits outweigh the risks in young children who aren't getting better with behavioral therapy.
+Although there can be side effects, the AAP believes that the benefits outweigh the risks in young children who aren't getting better with behavioral therapy.

-A study found that young children are more sensitive than older children to the side effects of one of the more commonly used medications, methylphenidate.
-Those side effects may include growth delay, loss of appetite and weight loss, insomnia, and anxiety.
-The issues, including growth delay, were reversed once the kids stopped taking the medication, DuPaul says.
+A study found that young children are more sensitive than older children to the side effects of methylphenidate, one of the more commonly used medications.
+Those side effects may include delayed growth, loss of appetite and weight loss, insomnia, and anxiety.
+The side effects, including delayed growth, reversed once the kids stopped taking the medication, DuPaul says.

 There aren't any studies on the long-term effects in children who start ADHD drugs at such a young age.
-However, there are long-term studies of the medicines' effects and safety for children started on treatment in elementary school, DuPaul says.
-"Those studies… have not indicated any long-term side effects of treatment," he says.
+But studies of children in elementary school "have not indicated any long-term side effects of treatment," DuPaul says.

-Deciding whether to medicate your child is not easy.
-It's a decision that must be made after carefully weighing the pros and cons.
-What is right for one child (and family) may not be right for you.
-Talk to your pediatrician, and together you can decide what is best for your child.
+Deciding whether to make medication part of your child’s treatment isn’t easy.
+It's a decision that’s made after carefully weighing the pros and cons.
+What’s right for one child (and family) may not be right for yours.
+Talk to your child's doctor, and together you can decide what’s best for your child.